puppetlabs/puppet-docs/source/pe/2.8/trouble_regenerate_certs_split.markdown

 3. Stop the orchestration service with `sudo puppet resource service pe-mcollective ensure=stopped`.
 4. Stop the console service with `sudo puppet resource service pe-httpd ensure=stopped`.
 5. Delete puppet agent's SSL credentials with `sudo rm -rf /etc/puppetlabs/puppet/ssl/*`.
 6. Request an agent certificate from the CA puppet master with `sudo puppet agent -t`.
-It will probably fail to retrieve a cert, unless autosigning is enabled.
+The puppet master will autosign the request, and puppet agent will fetch the certificate.

+   Puppet agent will also try to do a full Puppet run, which will fail.
+This is as expected, so don't worry about it.

+   If the master doesn't autosign the certificate in this step, you may have changed its autosign configuration.
+You'll need to manually sign the certificate ([see below][agent_certs]).
 7. Navigate to the console certs directory with `sudo cd /opt/puppet/share/puppet-dashboard/certs`.
 Stay in this directory for the following steps.
 8. Remove all the credentials in this directory with `sudo rm -rf /opt/puppet/share/puppet-dashboard/certs/*`.
 9. Run `sudo /opt/puppet/bin/rake RAILS_ENV=production cert:create_key_pair`.
 10. Run `sudo /opt/puppet/bin/rake RAILS_ENV=production cert:request`.
-It will probably fail to retrieve a cert, unless autosigning is enabled.
+The puppet master will autosign the request, and the script will fetch the certificate.

+   If the master doesn't autosign the certificate in this step, you may have changed its autosign configuration.
+You'll need to manually sign the certificate ([see below][agent_certs]).
 11. Log into the puppet master and use `puppet cert list` and `puppet cert sign` to sign the agent and console certificate requests.
 12. On the console node again, run `sudo /opt/puppet/bin/rake RAILS_ENV=production cert:retrieve`.
 13. Ensure the console can access the new credentials with `sudo chown -R puppet-dashboard:puppet-dashboard /opt/puppet/share/puppet-dashboard/certs`.